RoboNickBot/c-maze/README.txt

     make, gcc, SDL2, SDL2_image

- Installation/Build:

-    on Unix-likes, cd to the directory with the files and run make

-    if building on Windows.. ?
-I don't really know Windows development

  Objective:

-    find the treasure
+    Find the fabled *Eye of the Pharaohs* before your flashlight dies

  Controls:

-    WASD for turning and movement
+    WASD (or arrow keys) for turning and movement

+    SPACE to run

+    F to toggle flashlight between low and high power

-    ESC to quit (or just close the window)
+    ESC (or q) to quit (or just close the window)

  Things I'd like to add: